raxtemur/OmniGround/README.md

 ### Future Plans

-We will soon release a public version of OmniFusion based on an open language model.
 Work is underway on a version that understands Russian, uses ImageBind encoders, and accepts more modalities (sound, 3D, video).
 Stay tuned for updates on GitHub!

 ### Authors